GREAT

 Lieutenant 8th Battalion Norfolk Regiment, attd.
 Trench Mortar

-Wharton, of Bircham Tofts, King's Lynn.
-Buried: Dive Copse British
+A. Wharton, of Bircham Tofts, King's Lynn.
+Buried in Dive Copse

 Thomas